Seafaring in the Pre-Columbian Caribbean: Incentives for travelling

 A similar archaeological site has been uncovered at Spanish Water, Curaçao.
 At Spanish Water 14 shell deposits have been found in three different locations.
 Twelve shell and four radiocarbon samples point to an occupation and/or use of the site between 2900 BCE to 1650 AD.
-The numerous shell deposits have been interpreted as collecting and processing camps of various mangrove clams and oysters species.
+The numerous shell deposits have been interpreted as collecting and processing camps of various mangrove clams and oyster species.
 Investigations at Spanish Water have discovered that the meat recovered from the clams and oysters was not consumed directly but conserved to be exported.

 Combining voyaging models with the aforementioned archaeological data has resulted in a better understanding of seafaring routes.
 For example, with the aid of voyaging models, it was determined that the quickest and safest period to travel from Plum Piece to Long Island was in July.
 For the return voyage from Long Island to Plum Piece it was determined that during January it would take the least amount of time.
 However, these models have also uncovered that a combination of pathways rather than direct island-to-island travel initially defined Pre-Columbian seafaring.